Nashatyrev/noise-java/README.md

 # Fork

-This fork has been done to make the Noise-java library available for adding as a [Gradle source dependency](https://blog.gradle.org/introducing-source-dependencies)
+This fork has been created to make the Noise-java library available as a [Gradle source dependency](https://blog.gradle.org/introducing-source-dependencies)

 To add the library to your Gradle project: